-- §1 Juries are appointed by the Faculties.
-There is one jury for Block 1 of the first cycle and one jury per cycle. - §2 Juries consist of at least five members. - a) The juries for Block 1 of the first cycle include, in particular, all teaching staff officially responsible for a teaching unit that falls within Block 1 of the first cycle of the programme of studies concerned. - Those in charge of courses followed during the academic year by at least one regularly enrolled student participate by right in the entire deliberation. - b) Cycle juries include, in particular, all teaching staff officially responsible for an educational unit that falls within the cycle of studies concerned. - Those responsible for a teaching activity followed by at least one regularly enrolled student, the members of the dissertation reading Committees and those in charge of internships, are entitled to participate in the entire deliberation. - §3 Under the terms of §2, people who have been appointed by the Faculty on the basis of Articles 50 to 52 of this regulation are equivalent to those who are officially in charge of teaching.
+- §1.
+Juries are appointed by the Faculties.
+A jury is created for each study cycle leading to an academic qualification.
+A distinct sub-jury may be created for the first year of the first cycle. - §2.
+Juries consist of at least five members.
+They include, in particular, all teaching staff officially responsible for a teaching unit that falls within the relevant study programme51 and which has not been individually chosen by the student. - People in charge of teaching units followed during the academic year by at least one regularly enrolled student, as well as members of the dissertation reading Committees and those in charge of internships, are entitled to participate in deliberations. - §3.
+Under the terms of §2, people who have been appointed by the Faculty on the basis of Articles 50 to 52 of this regulation are equivalent to those who are officially in charge of teaching.